VyTrox/covid19-visualization/README.md

 ### Detailed Report

-For a comprehensive understanding of the project, methodologies, data sources, and in-depth analysis, please refer to our detailed project report.
-The report offers a complete narrative of the project's objectives, data processing techniques, visualization strategies, and key findings.
+For a comprehensive understanding of the project, methodologies, data sources, and in-depth analysis, please refer to our detailed project report named `DV_Report_231222.pdf`.
+The report offers a complete narrative of the project's objectives, data processing techniques, visualization strategies.
+If you want to know the dynamic interation of our project intuitively, please refer to the screen video named `Screen Recording Covid19.mov`.

 ## Usage